klokie/mermaid-md-to-pdf/README.md

 The diagram above shows a simple flowchart.

 Running `mermaid-md-to-pdf README.md` will create `README.pdf` with the rendered Mermaid diagram.
+See [README.pdf](README.pdf) for the output.

 ## How It Works